astronomer/docs/learn/airflow-variables.md

 An Airflow variable is a key-value pair that can be used to store information in your Airflow environment.
 They are commonly used to store instance level information that rarely changes, including secrets like an API key or the path to a configuration file.

-There are two distinct types of Airflow variables, regular values and JSON serialized values.
+There are two distinct types of Airflow variables: regular values and JSON serialized values.

 ![Variables in the Airflow UI](/img/guides/airflow-variables_variables_in_UI.png)